cu-mkp/m-k-manuscript-data/schema/ms-transcription.md

 ## Supplied Text: Text added by the transcriber/editor.
 e.sup = element sup { m.phrase }
-# unc

-## Unclear: Text which has been transcribed but with some uncertainty
-e.unc = element unc { m.phrase }
 # underline

 ## Underlined: underlined text